Norwegian Army: World War I

-World War II Occupation
+World War II

 Despite the escalating hostilities throughout Europe in 1939 and 1940, the Norwegian government at the time failed to mobilize; leaving the Army wholly unprepared for the German invasion of April 1940.
 The Norwegians were organised into six divisions/districts in April 1940.
 This amounted to approximately 19,000 men on paper.
 This was actually a numerically superior force to that of the Germans.
 However, these divisions were ill-prepared by the time the landings commenced and four were destroyed by the Germans during the initial phases of the campaign.
 With the German occupational forces in 1940, as with the other parts of the Armed Forces, the Army had to surrender to a superior force, but army units were the ones resisting for the longest period of time: The 6th Division led by the legendary Major General Carl Gustav Fleischer participated in the allied recapture of Narvik.

 In most divisions, A force of 3 regiments (With 3,750 men in each regiment, 11,250 men in total) was the basic organization of the army.
 But with the 3rd and 4th Division, There was only 2 regiments (7,500 total men).
 Total Norwegian Division Force numbered 60,000 Men, in 16 Regiments.
 There was also a Few Extra Groups, like 3 Dragoon Regiments, 3 Artillery Regiments, a few Mountain artillery battalions and infantry battalions in the far north, with 2 Royal Guards companies in the south.

 The greatest Norwegian accomplishment of the Second World War was the victory in the Battle of Narvik, especially the mountain war forcing the German forces all the way from the ocean to the Swedish border.
 In addition to the Norwegian Campaign, Norwegian soldiers joined the Norwegian resistance movement after German forces occupied Norway.
 The Home Front (Hjemmefronten) was the Norwegian resistance movement during Nazi Germany's occupation of Norway (1940–1945).

 Norwegian soldiers also joined free Norwegian units in the United Kingdom to continue the fight against the Nazis from abroad.
 These units included the Norwegian Independent Company 1 and 5 Troop, No. 10 (Inter-Allied) Commando.
 The bulk of the Norwegian Army during the years in exile in Britain consisted of a brigade in Dumfries as well as smaller units stationed in Iceland, Jan Mayen, Svalbard and South Georgia.
 The 2nd Mountain Company operated in Finnmark from late 1944 under nominal Russian command.
 Norwegian police troops and units from this brigade took control over Finnmark in 1944 after the German retreat from the Red Army.
-Many former Norwegian Army members also served with the German forces.